ibraveboy/Chat-Room-ReactJS-Node-Socket.IO/README.md

-# React Redux Node Simple Starter Kit
+# RealTime Chat Room build with react and nodejs using socket.io

-This is repository is created to help bootstrap every React-Redux application with a Node-Express backend using MongoDB as it primary database.
+This is repository is created to practice socket.io

 ## Requirements